Singapore Travel Information

 Business in Singapore is conducted formally.
 The adherence to a dress code is strict, with suits the preferred business attire.
 Punctuality is essential in all business meetings, unlike social engagements where a 'fashionably-late' policy is observed.
 Appointments should be made at least two weeks in advance.
 The exchange of business cards is vital upon introduction and the ceremony of this exchange is important for creating good relations.
 Business cards are to be treated with respect and not folded, written upon or vandalised in any way.
 Shaking hands is the common form of greeting for both men and women and may last up to 10 seconds.
 The person is to be addressed by their respective title followed by their surname.
 It is a good idea to ask beforehand how the person is correctly addressed as this may vary depending on the different cultures within Singapore.
 Business hours are generally 9am to 5pm, Monday to Friday, with an hour taken over lunch.

 The international access code for Singapore is +65.
 The outgoing code is either 001, 002, 008 or 018, depending on the service provider, followed by the relevant country code (e.g. 00144 for the United Kingdom).
-Public phones are good for local and international calls; they take credit cards or phonecards, which can be bought at newspaper kiosks and Telecom shops.
 Calls made from hotels are free of any surcharges.
-Several local mobile phone operators use GSM 900/1800 networks.
-There are internet cafes throughout Singapore.
+There are several local mobile phone networks available, internet cafes are common throughout Singapore, and wifi is easily available.

 Travellers to Singapore over 18 years do not have to pay duty on 1 litre of wine, spirits and beer unless they are arriving from Malaysia.
 Chewing gum and tobacco products must be declared on arrival.
 Strictly prohibited is the trafficking in illegal drugs, which carries the death sentence.
 Prohibited items include meat and meat products, and firearms and explosives without a permit.